 Through Policy/Program Memorandum No. 164, (PPM 164) the Ministry of Education has provided direction to school boards on the requirements of remote learning.
 Included in these requirements is a mandatory expectation that school boards develop a process that would allow students engaged in remote learning to apply for an exemption from the minimum requirements of synchronous (live, interactive) learning (see table below).
 Individual requests for an exemption from the minimum requirements for synchronous (live, interactive) learning will be made to superintendents (or their designate) through the online form or by submitting a hard copy form to the homeschool.
 Superintendents (or their designate) will then review all requests, make a decision about individual exemption requests and respond in writing to all exemption requests.
-Approved exemptions will be stored in the student’s Ontario Student Record and will expire three months after the date of approval.
-Exemptions can be extended beyond the 3-month period by re-applying for another exemption prior to the expiration date.
+Approved exemptions will be stored in the student’s Ontario Student Record.
+Applicants will now have the option to extend existing previously approved exemption requests or to select an expiration date that could extend to the end of the 2020/2021 school year.

-To support meaningful access to education, alternative learning approaches will be put in place for all exempted students – for example, correspondence or broadcast media instruction that is based on the individual student's needs and circumstances.
+To support meaningful access to education, alternative learning approaches will be put in place for all exempted students.
 Exempted students will be provided with a daily schedule or timetable in accordance with the 300-minute instructional day.

 Expectations for Exempted Students